 - Remove bay leaf and use an immersion blender to purée slightly, leaving some of the cauliflower chunky to add texture to the soup.
 Alternately, you can carefully transfer about 3/4 of the soup into a blender and purée until smooth, working in batches if necessary.
 Add puréed soup back into the pot.

-- Stir in milk and add frozen corn.
+Stir in milk and corn.
+If using frozen corn, there is no need to thaw it first.
 Simmer, stirring occasionally, for 3 or 4 minutes or until milk and corn are warmed through.
-Stir in the Parmesan cheese, 1 teaspoon salt, fresh ground black pepper, and half of the cooked bacon.
+Stir in the Parmesan cheese, remaining 1/2 teaspoon salt, fresh ground black pepper, and half of the cooked bacon.

 - Taste and season with additional salt and pepper, if needed.
 Garnish with reserved bacon, fresh parsley, and additional cheese.